Sign up to our Newsletter

 Also note that there are many excellent law schools not on this list.
 You should consider many factors when deciding which law school to attend, including location, cost, and available programs.

 For example, If you’re interested in studying law in the southern US, consider applying to one of Texas’s leading law schools.
 The University of Texas School of Law offers a top-notch legal education and is one of the nation's leading public law schools.
 Ultimately, the best law school for you will depend on your individual goals.
+To strengthen your application, don't hesitate to ask experts for review of your materials before submission.

 FAQs: Top Law Schools In the US